konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

     - Monitor metrics and logs that are associated with your model and system performance.
 - Automation
     - Trigger training pipeline for retraining model based on metrics and logs (above).
-    - Rollout new model safely into production endpoint using blue/green deployment.
+    - Rollout new model safely into production endpoint using blue-green deployment.

 ---